Epson LS11000 vs 5050UB

 Epson 5050UB: The Budget-Friendly Powerhouse

 The 5050UB supports HLG and HDR10 technology for accurate and realistic color and contrast.
 Like the LS11000, it uses 3LCD processing to eliminate the risk of rainbowing.
 The 12-bit color chip produces the full DCI-P3 color gamut, the current professional cinema standard, with Low Delta E to ensure the accuracy of the hues.
+The main difference here is the pixel-shift processor.
+The 5050UB uses an older technology than what’s included in the LS11000, so while it has a resolution higher than full HD it doesn’t quite reach the level of 4K resolution.
 Related comparison: Epson LS12000 vs 5050UB

 Pros